Hyle33ies/CSC1004-Java-Chatroom/README.md

 All code were written in Java.
 The GUI was written in Java AWT and Java Swing.
 The knowledge involved also includes Java Socket Programming, JDBC (Java + mySQL), IOStream, multi-thread Programming and so on.
 Solid Java SE knowledge is also expected in many details like Collection.

 The most tricky part in my mind was the IOstream because there're too many of them and I also had to combine them with Socket Programming and Network Knowledge.
 Some day I spent six hours on the messaging function but finally in vain...
-It took me around 100-120 hours to finish (including reviewing Java Socket Programming knowledge) this sixty-percent-of-one-unit project.
+It took me around 50-60 hours to finish (including reviewing Java Socket Programming knowledge) this sixty-percent-of-one-unit project.

 For more detailed explanations about the code, you may jump to the last part of this README.

 If you are a future student in CUHKSZ learning CSC1004 and encounter problems about this project, feel free to contact me through school email.

 ID: 122090180

+Points gotten in this project: ? / 100

 ## Assessment / Function List